 And what do excellent, grounded, inspirational customer journey map examples look like anyway?
 (Phew that’s a lot of superlatives!)

-- Grounded meaning; keep it real, make clear.
+- Grounded; meaning keep it real, make clear.

-- Inspirational meaning; stimulating and creative, and also practical.
+- Inspirational; meaning stimulating and creative, and also practical.
 For each map a ‘be inspired’ section is included.

-- You be the judge of excellence!
+- Excellent: You be the judge of that one!

 Customer Journey Maps Examples